Mayterm 2023 South Africa Mayterm

-Anticipated to fulfill GE Thinking Globally
+Fulfills GE Thinking Globally

 In this course you will study South African history while being immersed in its culture.
 Specifically, we will focus on the history of racial injustice in South Africa and the progress that is being made towards reconciliation and peace among different ethnic groups.
-My hope is that this course will help you to see beyond yourself and your own experiences, and that this will help you to grow in love towards people unlike you and towards our Savior who calls to Himself peoples of all tribes and nations.
+Dr. van der Walt's hope is that this course will help you to see beyond yourself and your own experiences, and that this will help you to grow in love towards people unlike you and towards our Savior who calls to Himself peoples of all tribes and nations.

 Much like Santa Barbara, the Cape Town area provides numerous hiking opportunities.
 For this PEA course, you will hike Lion’s Head in Cape Town and trails in the Table Mountain National Park and Kirstenbosch National Botanic Garden.

-Anticipated for fulfill GE Serving Society
+Anticipated GE Serving Society

 While in South Africa, we will be based in Stellenbosch, a university town close to Cape Town.